steveturbek/Designing-Interactive-SVGs-with-AI/images/presentation.md

 - Not about replacing programmers
 - Designers can make the thing, not just design the thing
 - Use old tools in new ways
-- Make some cool stuff!
+- Let's make some cool stuff!

 ---

 # Design is the _Communication of Intent_

-“Rotate item carLogo 30 degrees” is very legible to an AI.

 ---